capport-wg/7710bis/README.md

       multiple of 8 bytes.

    Note that the URI parameter is not guaranteed to be null terminated.

+   The maximum length of the URI that can be carried in IPv4 DHCP is 255 bytes, so URIs longer than 255 bytes should not be provisioned via IPv6 RA options.

 3. Precedence of API URIs